Ackman SPAC falls flat with Universal denouement

 But in other ways Ackman’s acolytes have a right to be disappointed.
 Universal was going public anyway.
-French parent Vivendi, a media conglomerate controlled by Gallic tycoon Vincent Bolloré, is spinning off 60% to shareholders through an Amsterdam listing.
+French parent Vivendi (VIV.PA), a media conglomerate controlled by Gallic tycoon Vincent Bolloré, is spinning off 60% to shareholders through an Amsterdam listing.
 Ackman is merely allowing them to get in slightly early at a price close to fair value.
-Compare that with other thwarted targets like financial-info empire Bloomberg, a competitor of Breakingviews parent Thomson Reuters, or $90 billion home-sharing app Airbnb.
+Compare that with other thwarted targets like financial-info empire Bloomberg, a competitor of Breakingviews parent Thomson Reuters (TRI.TO), or $90 billion home-sharing app Airbnb (ABNB.O).

 Tontards could arguably get exposure to Universal at an even better price simply by buying shares in its parent.
 Vivendi’s businesses excluding its equity stake in the music label are worth almost 8 euros per share after deducting net debt and other liabilities, based on Breakingviews calculations using Bernstein valuations.
 That leaves 21 euros per share for its 80% Universal stake, implying an equity value for the whole thing of 29 billion euros.
 Instead, Ackman’s deal implies an equity value of 33 billion euros, 11% more.
 Investing through Vivendi rather than the SPAC would also allow Tontards to avoid fees.